 There’s lots of ways to participate: Read the book, join our community space, attend an event, or send a message on the SciFri VoxPop app.

-Many Things Under a Rock brings together a range of topics, including evolution, marine biology, anatomy, ecology, animal behavior and more—and we’ll touch on these ideas throughout this Book Club season.
+Dinner with King Tut brings together a range of topics, including archaeology, sensory history, cultural memory, the science of experimental methods and more—and we’ll touch on these ideas throughout this Book Club season.

-Get the Ebook or audiobook from the Alaska Digital Library, or get the audiobook with no waiting on hoopla.
-A Young Reader's Edition is also available as a book or ebook.
+Get the Ebook or audiobook from the Alaska Digital Library.
 You can also get a copy from your local bookstore.

-This Book Club season kicks off Sunday, June 1, and you can read along with us!
+This Book Club season kicks off on Wednesday, October 1, and you can read along with us!
 We’ll be (loosely) following this schedule, but all our readers are welcome to join us at their own pace:

 Plus, we’ll be hosting events throughout the month!
-Keep an eye out on our website or join our Events newsletter to be the first to know.
+Keep an eye out on our website or join our Book Club newsletter to be the first to know.

 There are so many ways to dive in and participate!
 You can purchase a copy of the book (and support the author and SciFri), join the discussion in our online Book Club community, sign up for our email newsletter, or RSVP for our upcoming Book Club events.
 Check out all the details below.